-Over the past year, we have passed legislation to put Pennsylvania back on a strong fiscal foundation.
+Over the past three years, we have passed legislation to put Pennsylvania back on a strong fiscal foundation.
 In fact,

 my first year in office we passed the first ever on-time, balanced budget that cut wasteful state spending by $1 billion, did not increase

 taxes, and eliminated more than $1 billion in debt.
-I am proud to say, my second state budget was also on time, with no tax increases.
-The 2012-13 budget is significantly lower than what the Commonwealth could spend under the Taxpayer Bill of Rights (TABOR) formula, which is tied to inflation and population growth.
+I am proud to say, our next two budgets were also on time, with no tax increases.
+The 2013-14 budget is significantly lower than what the Commonwealth could spend under the Taxpayer Bill of Rights (TABOR) formula, which is tied to inflation and population growth.
 Most importantly, we’ve passed tough strong reforms to

 eliminate welfare fraud and abuse so our tax dollars can be focused on priorities like education.

 It was an honor to have one of my initiatives signed into law to help reduce the size of government.

 My law allows counties to eliminate the outdated office of jury commissioner as a way to save tax dollars.
 I